taboola/cassandra-unit/README.md

 Where to start :
 -----------
-You can start watching the cassandra-unit-examples project.
+You can start watching Unit tests in the cassandra-unit-examples project.